AditiArya123/Superstone-Sales-Analysis/Solution.md

 ```

 ## 6. Top Customers & Ranking
+**Result:**
+Customers were ranked based on cumulative purchases.

+**Insight:**
+Revenue is unevenly distributed across customers, with top buyers outperforming the rest.

 **Question:**
 Who are the highest-value customers and how do they rank based on spending?